6 Spatiotemporal self-exciting models

-For the spatiotemporal Hawkes processes fitted by this package, temporal self-excitement follows an exponential decay function.
+For the spatiotemporal Hawkes processes fitted by stelfi, temporal self-excitement follows an exponential decay function (see Reinhart (2018)).
 The self-excitement over space follows a Gaussian distribution centered at the triggering event.
-There are two formulations of this model.
 The default is that the Gaussian function has a fixed covariance matrix, independent of time.
 Alternatively, covariance can be directly proportional to time, meaning that the self-excitement radiates out from the center over time.
 This can be appropriate when the mechanism causing self-excitement travels at a finite speed, but is very memory-intensive.

 The intensity function used by stelfi is